uenian33/perspective2perspectives/README.md

 ## APIs
 to be added

-## Acknowledgements
+### Acknowledgements
-* This repo is based on code found in [this PyTorch example repo](https://github.com/timy90022/Perspective-and-Equirectangular)
+* This repo is based on https://github.com/timy90022/Perspective-and-Equirectangular